rjales13/mern-app/README.md

 This demonstration will show just a simple login screen where you will be able to create a new credential and use the same to login later

 ## NOTES
 This app is based on FUNCTIONS on react and also is using REDUX.
-Be aware to have installed NODE JS on your local machine!
+Be aware to have installed MONGODB on your local machine!